 Principle #3: Develop Your Business Model

-Whether it happens through formal education, a business mentor, or through your local Small Business Administration office, it is essential for startup business owners to take time to learn business.
+Whether it happens through formal education, a business mentor, or through your local Small Business Administration office, it is essential for startup business owners to take time to learn the language of business.
 Contracts, finance, accounting, profit-and-loss statements, developing business plans and developing a strong business model are all essential to business success.
 The reality is that no matter how talented or passionate you are, it is essential that the leadership at the helm of any business, understand the mechanics of doing business and being successful at it.
-Every business owner has to understand their business model, how it will make money, who the business will serve and how it will uniquely deliver it’s services.
+Every business owner has to understand their business model with precision, how it will make money, who the business will serve and how it will uniquely deliver its services.
 My accountant and friend, Orlando Perez of BVL Income Tax Services, shared a resource with me that offered a simple way of thinking about business development; it’s called the Business Canvas Model.
 The success or failure of a company’s business model depends largely on how it interacts with other models of other competitors within the marketplace, so it’s important food startups research competitors and study the market.

 Principle #4: You Have To Be Organized